zchickenwang/book-notes/tech/zero-to-one.md

   * Product, not sales (true technology distributes itself).

 * Reactive Measures are wrong
   Maybe.
-He argues that alternative beliefs are also valid:
+He suggests that the alternative beliefs are no less valid:
   * Risk boldness
   * A bad plan is better than no plan
   * No profits in competition (see Chapter 4)